 The genuine appreciation of Nathan, our relationship and what we birthed now brings me to a place where I can at times be filled with love for all the growth and possibility this situation has dawned.
 The love and strong hearts underneath the rubble of grief are starting to finally shine through.
 WE are family.
 We only want the highest good for one another and we actively choose to protect and cultivate the qualities of our relationship that help it thrive.

-There is a ritual we had before our separation which I cherish and which we have kept up.
-Each week we still go to the sauna together where we sweat it out.
-It is a healing ritual of sorts.
-The water cleansing us of our day the heat purifying us from the inside out.
+There is a ritual we had before our separation which I cherish and which we kept up until the day we sighed our divorce papers.
+After we signed we met up at the sauna together where we had a final sweating it out.
+It was a healing ritual for us.
 The simple acknowledgment we are transforming yet staying connected.
 I have so much hope that we are just expanding as a family… Amplifying our love on so many other levels.
 On a spiritual level I will always feel united with this man.